obsidian-tasks-group/obsidian-tasks/docs/Queries/Grouping.md

 Since Tasks X.Y.Z, **[[Custom Grouping|custom grouping]] by original markdown line** is now possible.

+For example, this could be used to extract information from `task.originalMarkdown` that Tasks does not parse, to use for grouping tasks.

 <!-- placeholder to force blank line before included text --> <!-- include: TaskPropertyExamples.test.custom_grouping_by_task.originalMarkdown_docs.approved.md -->

 - ```group by function '``' + task.originalMarkdown + '``'```